Chuck Philips: Murder of Tupac Shakur theory

 Louis Alfred, the recording engineer named in the session reports provided by Bad Boy, recalled a late-night recording session, but thought it unlikely it was the same night Shakur was shot.
 "We would have heard about it," he said.

 No one has been arrested or prosecuted for the murder of Shakur and the case remains open.
 More than two decades following its publication, Philips' is among the theories still presented by the media.

 Pivotal article on 1994 ambush of Shakur

 While investigating Shakur's murder, Philips learned more about the 1994 ambush of Shakur in New York City.
-On March 17, 2008, he reported in the LA Times that the attack had been orchestrated by then talent manager and dealmaker James Rosemond a.k.a.
+On March 17, 2008, he reported in the Los Angeles Times that the attack had been orchestrated by then talent manager and dealmaker James Rosemond a.k.a.
 Jimmy Henchman.
-Twelve years before Philips implicated Rosemond, lyrics to Shakur's song " Against All Odds" hinted at a connection: "Promised a payback, Jimmy Henchmen, in due time, I knew you bitch niggas was listening, the world is mine, set me up, wet me up, niggas stuck me up."
+Twelve years before Philips implicated Rosemond, lyrics to Shakur's song "Against All Odds" hinted at a connection: "Promised a payback, Jimmy Henchmen, in due time, I knew you bitch niggas was listening, the world is mine, set me up, wet me up, niggas stuck me up."

 Philips' story also claimed that Combs and Wallace had advance knowledge of the attack.
 To support his theory, Philips relied on unidentified sources and FBI transcripts of an interview with a confidential informant.
 Both Rosemond and Combs responded swiftly with statements denying Philips' claims.